Normalized Cash Flow is first a banker’s term. They use it when they they are assessing the capacity of a firm to service debt.

 Why?
 If you think about it, bankers are the only ‘numbers’ people who stick their neck out.
 Accountants, lawyers, brokers, etc give opinions.
 Only a banker has ‘skin in the game’.

-Banker’s have had several centuries of years of modern commerce to learn what works and what doesn’t.
+Banker’s have had several centuries of modern commerce to learn what works and what doesn’t.
 Like Goldilocks, they know what’s ‘just right’.

-That’s why from Wall Street to a suburban Calgary office suite, the wise listen to the banker’s numbers even when they don’t like them.
+That’s why from Wall Street to a suburban Alberta office suite, the wise listen to the banker’s numbers even when they don’t like them.

-Banker’s numbers also work for business buyers and sellers as the common denominator able show the rewards of ownership for any type of corporate structure.
+Banker’s numbers also work for business buyers and sellers as the common denominator to show the rewards of ownership for any type of corporate structure.

-NCF strips away the artifacts introduced by the organization of the firm, the tax situation of the ownership, and other variables that stem from sources other the firm’s operations.
-(On US web sites, you will often see a very similar number called Seller’s Discretionary Cash Flow.)
+NCF strips away the artifacts introduced by the organization of the firm, the tax situation of the ownership (and the rewards of ownership) plus other variables that stem from sources other than the firm’s operations.
+(On US websites, you will often see a very similar number called Seller’s Discretionary Cash Flow.)

 It’s much like a handicap for golfers or total points for a hockey player.

-Sellers use normalized cash flow as a guide when pricing a business.
+Brokers use the same normalized cash flow number as the banker but with a different multiple as a guide when pricing a business.

-Buyers often use normalized cash flow numbers as the base for a pro-forma to speculate how the numbers would differ if they were running the firm.
+And Buyers will often use normalized cash flow numbers as the base for a pro-forma to speculate how the numbers would differ if they were running the firm.

 NCF is always based on actual historical numbers.
 When there is a change ownership, differing circumstances may change the future finances of the firm.
 But those changes will be reflected in a pro-forma numbers, not in the normalized cash flow numbers, until they become historical.